 3. For heaven’s sake, get the spelling correct.

 Seriously, if you don’t take the time to find out how the person spells his name, you don’t deserve a positive response, or any response at all.
 You’re the one being rude and probably you should just stop sending emails.

 Is it Laura, Lora, Lauren, Laurie or Lori?
 Is it Kristin, Christinne, Kristina?
 Is it Jon, John, Jean or Jonathan?
 If you don’t know, call the person.
 Then at least on the phone they’re less likely to realize that you don’t really know their name.

 Get it automated, of course.
 But people need to know your full name, job title, name of your company, postal address and phone number.
 What if this person wants to call you and offer you some business?
 If you don’t know each other personally, how in the heck is the recipient supposed to know who you are and which company you represent?

 Even if you’re emailing from your phone, make sure you’ve set it up to send out an automated signature.No one has time to play Sherlock!

-Take the time to edit out extraneous information and organize well your message.
+Take the time to edit out extraneous information (I mean what doesn’t serve the purpose of your message)and organize well your thoughts.